Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
-Future you (who will be equally grumpy and caffeine-deprived) will thank you.**
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first**.
+Seriously.
+You're not the first person to trip over that particular banana peel.
+Save your sanity (and maybe your hair).
+Bonus points for using descriptive search terms – being vague is like searching for a needle in a haystack made of needles.

 ---

-### 📅 Last Updated: 2025-02-07 08:20
+### 📅 Last Updated: 2025-02-07 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!